 Non-Executive Directors may act as a bridge between Management, shareholders and other stakeholders.
 They should provide the relevant checks and balances, focusing on shareholders' and other stakeholders' interests and ensuring that high standards of corporate governance are applied.

 3.4 Senior Independent DirectorThe roles and responsibilities of the Senior Independent Director shall include the following:

 (a) act as a sounding Board for the Chairman;

 3.5 Independent DirectorsIndependent Directors are essential for protecting the interests of shareholders and can make significant contributions to the Company's decision making by bringing in the quality of detached impartiality.
-Their role is focused on performance monitoring and enhancement of corporate governance and controls while providing an independent perspective of proposals and plans put forward by Managing Director and/or Executive Directors.
+Their role is focused on performance monitoring and enhancement of corporate governance and controls while providing an independent perspective of proposals and plans put forward by Managing Director and/or Executive Directors, including the following:

 Since an Independent Director has no conflict of interests in the discharge of his duties, he ought to approach any approval for a transaction or other matter that is being sought at the Board level with a watchful eye and with an inquiring mind.

 An Independent Director is especially important in areas where the interests of Management, the Company and/or the shareholders diverge, such as executive performance and remuneration, related party transactions and audit.

 It is important to bear in mind the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("the Main Market Listing Requirements") emphasise that even if a person does not fall within any of the disqualifying indicators enumerated out in Paragraph 1.01, both the Director and the Board must give effect to the spirit, intention and purpose of the definition of an Independent Director.
 There must be a conscious application of the test of whether the Independent Director is able to exercise independent judgment and act in the best interests of the Company.